-Hope has been serving the community of Northampton for 45 years, since early beginnings feeding homeless people.
-In that time we have evolved into a much wider charity, with a range of services for a much wider client group.
+Hope has been serving the community of Northampton for 46 years, since early beginnings feeding homeless people.
+In that time we have evolved into a much wider charity, with a range of services for a much wider range of community members.

-But we also help people with other needs: isolation, loneliness, addictions, mental health problems, abuse, trauma.
-The linking theme is often poverty, and poverty is central to our mission.
+But we also help people with other needs: isolation, loneliness, addictions, mental health problems, abuse, trauma, as well as people who have none of these problems, but are just short of money.
+The linking theme is poverty, and poverty is central to our mission.

 We are also a community charity run by, funded by and accountable to the people of our area: close to 100 community volunteers, plus company and business support, support from churches, schools, community groups, groups of friends and students.
 Between them they keep us running, with donations of time, clothes, food and of course money.
 Hope is 98% funded entirely by charitable donations.